Big Brother Brasil 19

-Big Brother Brasil 19 is the nineteenth season of Big Brother Brasil which premiered on January 15, 2019 on the Rede Globo.
+Big Brother Brasil 19 was the nineteenth season of Big Brother Brasil which premiered on January 15, 2019, on the Rede Globo.
 The show is produced by Endemol Shine and presented by Tiago Leifert.

 The grand prize is R$1.5 million with tax allowances, plus a R$150,000 prize offered to the runner-up and a R$50,000 prize offered to the housemate in third place.